RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 <div class="image-caption">New Plugins</div>
 {:/nomarkdown}

 Waveform 11 Pro comes with 100+ new plugins.
-Apparently they're all [Air Windows](https://www.airwindows.com).
+Apparently they're all [Air Windows](https://www.airwindows.com) (maybe?
+I didn't check all of them).

 I tried about 2 dozen of them and I was not even remotely impressed.
 The names are confusing.
 The parameters are confusing.
 There's subtle duplicates of a variety of types of effects.
 Their interaction with modulation was often poor.

 I suppose this integration with Air Windows is just to beef up the marketing hype ("Now with a gazillion effects!"), but it's not much.
-Yes, you can probably find a few that are useful, but the time necessary to weed through what's there is enormous.
-The tradeoff might be good for users high on time and low on funding, but there's [a lot of free plugins](/FreeBees.html) that are fantastic and well designed.
+Yes, you can probably find a few that are useful, however the time necessary to weed through what's there is enormous.
+The tradeoff might be good for users that are high on time and low on funding, but there's [a lot of free plugins](/FreeBees.html) that are fantastic and well designed.

 Ultra Meh.